Pierre Milza

 He was professor emeritus at the Paris Institute of Political Studies (Sciences Po), where he taught contemporary history.
+He also taught for a year at the Graduate Institute of International and Development Studies in Geneva.

 Pierre Milza is notably the author of Voyage en Italie, or "History of Italy", as well as of biographies of Mussolini, Napoleon III and Garibaldi.

 Early life

-Milza was a second-generation Italian immigrant, born in Paris, France to Italian parents.
+Milza was born in Paris, France to Italian parents.
 His father, Olivier Milza, was born near Parma in Italy.
-His status as an immigrant motivated his studies in Italian history and Italian-French immigration.
+His status as a child of immigrants motivated his studies in Italian history and Italian-French immigration.
 Milza first visited Italy at 16, learned Italian and began to study history.